Weathervane Information Page

 The broom handle (cut down to size) or dowel then can be fixed to the side of a house or fence.
 Alternatively, a small block of wood could have a socket drilled out, using a "lock hole drilling attachment" to a drill.
 The hole into which the dowel is placed should not go all the way through the wooden block as preferably two screws needs to come up from the bottom to hold the dowel in place, alternatively it could be glued into place with "no more nails".
 The block is then screwed to the top of the house or turret...
 MAKE SURE THAT THE "N" FOR NORTH IS ACTUALLY POINTING TO THE NORTH.

 Copyright Passion Plastics EPI Limited.
-Managing Director: Norman Wood Street Address: 22 Hope Street, Dunedin.
+Managing Director: Norman Wood Street Address: 225 Kaikorai Valley Road, Dunedin.
 Postal Address: PO Box 310, Dunedin, New Zealand